 - on mostly quiet roads or traffic-free paths

 - without steep hills or difficult off-road sections

 - ridden at a leisurely pace

 Our moderate rides are suitable for riders who want to develop their stamina and will be:

 - 30 – 50 miles

-- on hillier and busier roads than our easy rides
+- may include a few busier roads than our easy rides

 - ridden at a slightly faster pace averaging around 10-13mph